 But don’t you get all sorts of side effects once that one gene starts producing too much protein?

-Sure, but that is exactly what you want to find out, because you find out the side effects, and you can find out which other genes that gene is effecting.
+Sure, but that is exactly what you want to find out, because you find out the side effects, and you can find out which other genes that gene is affecting.
 So that helps you figure out, “Ah-ha, that gene must be connected to the other gene!”

 It sounds like a close partnership that you are talking about.